vantienvnn/php-team-workflow/GIT.md

 - Fork project repository to your GitHub account and please make sure you don't working on project repository.
 - Create one branch from test branch for each your task on JIRA
 - When you do finished your task:
-  - Rebase your branch with test branch in Project Repository before finish your task
+  - Rebase your branch with test branch in Project Repository
   - Make sure one commit for one Pull Request, else plesae combine it
   - Create a Pull Request on Github in Your Repostiory to Project Repository
   - Make sure you will Pull Request to test branch in Project Repository